PROGRAM

 1330-1500: Parallel sessions

-- Parallel 1: The Rainbow Resistance - humanism and democracy as tools to promote LGBTQIA+ rights:
+• Parallel 1: The Rainbow Resistance - humanism and democracy as tools to promote LGBTQIA+ rights:

 We try to identify some of the obstacles queer people face in different parts of the world, but also take a look at what unites us, and how we, as humanists, can empower queer people and protect their rights.
-With: Justice Okai-Allotey (he/him) and Ugla Stefanía Kristjönudóttir Jónsdóttir (she/they) - Parallel 2: How the death penalty leads to brutal suppression of atheism and free speech in Iran
+With: Abdul-Wadud Mohammed (Ghana) and Ugla Stefanía Kristjönudóttir Jónsdóttir (Iceland, she/they)

 In May this year, two people were executed for "blasphemy" in Iran.
 Last year, the country killed 582 people for various offences, a 75% increase compared to the previous year.
 How do atheists and the opposition in Iran relate to the brutal suppression they live under, and how does this play out in other muslim majority countries?
-Speakers: Mahmood Amiry-Moghaddam (director of Iran Human Rights) and Zara Kay (founder of Faithless Hijabi). - Parallel 3: How should we respond to the growth of the non-religious?
+Speakers: Mahmood Amiry-Moghaddam (director of Iran Human Rights) and Zara Kay (founder of Faithless Hijabi).

 Secularism is on the rise in the western world.
 What is happening?
 Why does it happen?
 How does it affect democracy?
 And what opportunities does it leave for the humanist movement?
-With: Lois Lee and Atko Remmel.
-Comments by Lone Ree Milkær (Humanists International) and Adrián Núñez Ferdmann (Secular Humanist Society of Peru). - Parallel 4: The threat to democracy from conspiracy thinking:
+With: Lois Lee (England) (download slides) and Atko Remmel (Estonia) (download slides).
+Comments by Lone Ree Milkær (Humanists International) and Adrián Núñez Ferdmann (Secular Humanist Society of Peru).

 Conspiracy thinking is undermining democracy.
 What´s happening, and what can we do about it?
-With: Hulda Thorisdottir, Didrik Søderlind and Ariel Pontes - Parallel 5: Lifestance dialogue as a tool for democracy:
+With: Hulda Thorisdottir (Iceland), Didrik Søderlind (Norway) and Ariel Pontes (Brazil/Romania).

 1500-1530: Break with coffee/tea